 Rock (Including Splatt, Pityme, St Minver and Tredrizzick)

 Situated on the Camel Estuary, just across from Padstow, Rock has become a popular centre for water sports such as waterskiing, windsurfing and sailing.
 The village is sometimes referred to as Britain's Saint-Tropez, and its popularity with affluent holidaymakers has led to it having the highest proportion of second homes in Cornwall.

 It's not the prettiest of the Cornish towns, but St Austell is situated on the doorstep of some of the West Country's top attractions, such as the Eden Project and the Lost Gardens of Heligan.
-Since St Austell is one of the largest towns in Cornwall, it benefits from good transport links, including rail, and has its own hospital that serves a large surrounding area.
-Properties in the town begin at a very reasonable £150,000.
+Since St Austell is one of the largest towns in Cornwall, it benefits from good transport links, including rail, and has its own hospital serving a large surrounding area.
+Properties in the town begin at a very reasonable £170,000.

 St Just lies within the Cornwall Area of Outstanding Natural Beauty (AONB) and is an attractive town in its own right.
 This ancient settlement has strong associations with the Cornish mining industry, and important copper and tin mines were sited nearby.
 Nowadays, with the closure of the mines, St Just and the coastline it stands on have to rely on tourism and agriculture for many of the local employment opportunities.
 Small, terraced, three-bedroom houses in St Just can be bought from a little under £245,000 at present, but these are not always available, so you may need to stretch your budget a little further.

 Saltash is the largest town by population in East Cornwall and is one of the biggest in the county.
 This means that the educational, health, leisure and shopping facilities are better than those in many Cornish locations.
 The town has the added benefit of being on a train route.
 However, it is not as picturesque and touristy as other Cornish locations.